-Adjustments to the engine are to be made only by a Lincoln Service Center or an authorized Field Service Shop.
+Adjustments to the engine are to be made only by an authorized Field Service Shop.

 SLIP RINGS

 A slight amount of darkening and wear of the slip rings and brushes is normal.
 Brushes should be inspected when a general overhaul is necessary.
 If brushes are to be replaced, clean slip rings with a fine emery paper.